MemoTime: Memory-Augmented Temporal Knowledge Graph Enhanced Large Language Model Reasoning: Method

 \subsection{Temporal Grounding}

 The temporal grounding stage transforms a natural-language temporal question into a structured reasoning representation, establishing a factual and temporal foundation for subsequent retrieval and inference.
-It consists of two core phases: temporal fact grounding and type temporal type analysis.
+It consists of two core phases: knowledge fact grounding and question analysis.
 The pseudo-code of the temporal grounding is detailed in Algorithm \ref{algorithm:analysis} of Appendix \ref{appendix:alg}.

 \myparagraph{Knowledge fact grounding} Given an input question $Q$, \mot first identifies the relevant temporal subgraph $\mathcal{G}_Q$ within the underlying TKG.
 This subgraph captures entities, relations, and time-stamped triples that are semantically or temporally associated with $Q$ within a bounded $D_{\max}$-hop neighborhood, serving as the factual evidence base for downstream reasoning.